 We also carry out simulated end-to-end path checks at each snapshot.
 This allows us to validate that paths are as you expect them, and firewall rules allow connections only as intended.

-All of these intent verification checks are built both through either Web UI, or IP Fabric's extensive REST API.
+All of these intent verification checks are built through either Web UI, or IP Fabric's extensive REST API.
 This provides us with the ability to update the intent verifications in IP Fabric while you render the configurations from the intended state data, thus confirming at each snapshot that the state is matching the original intent from the SoT.

 IP Fabric's new webhooks feature which allows us to notify an external platform when verification checks are completed.
 This can be used to provide a feedback mechanism for when actual state has drifted from intended state.